Skip to main content

 For individuals who need real security skills.

-• 60-minute personalised Zoom session
+• 60-minute personalised session on Zoom, Meet, or Teams

 • Framework-specific threat scenarios